Manage a Business

 Free pay stub template for Google Slides.

-If your business works a lot in GSuite, this Google Slides pay stub template is right for you.
-It’s a ready-made document that you can use to speed up your payroll process.
-You can download the template, customize it, and enter your relevant information.
+If your business works a lot in GSuite, this Google Slides pay stub template might be right for you.
+It's ready-made: just click here to view the template, make a copy, customize it, and enter your relevant information to get started.

 Free fillable PDF pay stub template.